 Cataracts occur when the eye lens becomes cloudy.
 As the lens is responsible for focusing light onto the back of the eye, a lens that is no longer transparent due to cataracts will impair vision.
 The only true way to correct cataracts and to improve vision is by surgical removal of the opaque lens and replacement with an artificial implant.

 Cataract surgery is a very common procedure and is generally considered safe.
-Problems after cataract surgery are rare but even so, there are some slight risks, as with all types of operation.
+Problems after cataract surgery are rare but even so, there are some slight cataract surgery risks, as with all types of operation.
 Most of the potential problems after cataract surgery are serious but can be managed successfully by your surgical team.
 The most common cataract surgery complications are outlined below.

 - Bruising around the eyelids.
 This should resolve in a few days.

 - Bleeding within the eye, which can impair vision.

 - Bruising behind the eye from the local anaesthetic, which can also impair vision.